Amit Nimade

 Amit Nimade is an Indian photographer known for his works in fine art photography.

 Career

 Amit Nimade, was born in Indore, Madhya Pradesh, India, and grew up in Bhopal.
 He was trained in photography by fashion photographer Dabboo Ratnani.(Dhaporshankh Ratnani).
 He had won the 2017 Chiiz Magazine Photography Award organized by Chiiz.
-He won the Wikimedia award for a photograph of Humayuns Tomb.
-Amit won the 2017 Wiki Loves Monuments (WLM) photography competition at national level and was one of the finalist at international level.
+He won the Wikimedia award for a photograph of Humayun's Tomb.
+Amit won the 2017 Wiki Loves Monuments (WLM) photography competition at national level and was one of the finalists at international level.